 There are many techniques hackers will use to access your security network.
 They include:

-• Phishing, in which a hacker will send an email that appears to be from a legitimate source.
+- Phishing is when a hacker sends an email that appears to be from a legitimate source.
 This email will almost always have some urgency.
-For example, it may say your network has been compromised and encourage you to click on a link to fix it.
+For example, it might warn you of a network compromise and prompt you to click on a link to fix the problem.
 Users may then click on the link and give away their username and password, allowing a hacker to steal network credentials and gain access to the system.

 Proper Training and Data Are Needed